opteron-coin/opteron/contrib/rpm/README.md

 them from the git repository where you retrieved this file.

-Sources 100+ are for files that are not source tarballs and are not maintained in the astral git repository.
-At present only an SVG version of the Astral icon is used.
+Sources 100+ are for files that are not source tarballs and are not maintained in the opteron git repository.
+At present only an SVG version of the opteron icon is used.

 ## Patches

 In general, patches should be avoided.
-When a packager feels a patch is necessary, the packager should bring the problem to the attention of the astral developers so that an official fix to the issue can make it into the next release.
+When a packager feels a patch is necessary, the packager should bring the problem to the attention of the opteron developers so that an official fix to the issue can make it into the next release.

-### Patch0 astral-0.12.0-libressl.patch
+### Patch0 opteron-0.12.0-libressl.patch

 This patch is only needed if building against LibreSSL.
 LibreSSL is not the standard TLS library on most Linux distributions.
-The patch will likely not be needed when 0.12.1 is released, a proper fix is already in the Astral git master branch.
+The patch will likely not be needed when 0.12.1 is released, a proper fix is already in the opteron git master branch.

 ## BuildRequires